anderson-optimization/firebase-lib/docs/09-altering-non-variable-resource-paths.md

 ### Altering Non-Variable Resource Paths

-A resource path that does not include global or local variables can be altered only by appending a sub-path to it and then, if necessary, removing the addition.
-The alteration can be made during a data method's call or before by changing the path template.
+A resource path that does not include global or local variables can be altered only by appending a subpath to it and then, if necessary, removing the addition.
+The alteration can be made during a data method's call or prior by changing the path template.
 The latter changes persist until subsequent path template modifications.
 Path alterations made during a method's execution are good only for that invocation.